Avarel/Kaiper/README.md

 AJE
 ===
-**What is AJE?** AJE is an expression evaluator for the Java programming language.
+**What is AJE?** AJE is powerful and expressive mathematical evaluator for
-It is a dynamic and functional math-based language.
+    the Java programming language.
+It features **flexible syntax, complex numbers, booleans, first-class functions, user-defined variables**, along with mimicking useful functional programming language features in order to provide a rich end-user experience.

-**How does it work?** AJE compiles the script into AST trees and then evaluates it.
+    AJE is a dynamic-typed and math-based language.

 ## Features
 |Feature|AJE Type|Java Type|Examples|